aniavetian/CSE163Project/README.md

 > 1. Open up the `main.py` file.
 > 2. Run that file
 >
+> `main.py` will run each function from: `pandas_file.py`, `graphing_file.py`,
+> `habitable_planets_file.py`, and `machine_learning.py`.
+The output will tell you which file is
-> This file will run every function from each file.
-The results for the function will be printed
+> run and in what order.
+The results for the functions will be printed out.
+Some of our functions
-> out.
-Some of our functions produce graphs.
-To view them go into the `figures` folder and all plot
-> will be there.
+> produce graphs.
+To view them go into the `figures` folder and all plot will be there.

 ## How to Interpret Results:
 > Our `main.py` file outlines what each of the returned values mean and will let the client